What Is a VPN and How Does It Work? A Plain-English

 Protection on Untrusted Networks While Travelling

 Travellers connecting through networks in unfamiliar countries face a specific version of the public WiFi risk combined with uncertainty about the legal and regulatory environment of the networks they are using.
-A VPN provides consistent protection across all these scenarios by ensuring that the connection from device to VPN server is always encrypted, regardless of what happens on the local network.
+A VPN provides consistent protection in all these scenarios.
+It encrypts the connection between your device and the VPN server at all times.
+This remains true regardless of what happens on the local network

 What a VPN Does Not Do: Important Limitations